Эта страница не доступна на русском языке.

 The arch-shaped structure will weigh more than 30,000 tons.
 Its frame is a huge lattice construction of tubular steel members built on two longitudinal concrete beams.

-It will also provide a safe working environment and heavy duty cranes for future dismantling and waste management on the site.
+It will provide a safe working environment equipped with heavy duty cranes for the future dismantling of the shelter and waste management after the completion of the NSC.

 It will be strong enough to withstand a tornado and its sophisticated ventilation system will minimise the risk of corrosion, ensuring that there is no need to replace the coating and expose workers to radiation during the structure’s lifetime.